UpstateIndie/UpstateIndie.github.io/_posts/2019-12-22-T3DPlayerLOD.md

 <br><br>

 <h2>Step 1: Mixamo Download</h2>
 Alright, so one thing to go over about Mixamo that's important to remember if you follow this workflow.
-We want to download our characters in the <b>.fbx<b> format, NOT the usual <b>.DAE</b>.
+We want to download our characters in the <b>.fbx</b> format, NOT the usual <b>.DAE</b>.
 We can still ultimately end up with <b>.DAE</b> models to use in Torque, but for this LOD workflow it is important that we download the characters from Mixamo in the <b>.fbx</b> format initially.
 Go ahead and download a character from <a href="https://www.mixamo.com/#/" target="_blank">mixamo</a>:<br>
 <p>